 For the planet, and for your purse

 The average family of four can save as much as £70 per month by reducing their food waste.
-This can come from buying only what you need, storing your food properly, and eating everything you buy.
 Whether you’re doing the food shop or ordering a meal at a restaurant, every decision is an opportunity to save food from the bin.
 If you don’t want a side salad, ask for your meal without it.
 If you won’t make good use of the extra portion, don’t be tempted by it.
 And if you can’t finish your main, ask for a doggy bag!
 Food is made to be loved, so that’s what we should do.

 We believe that every person has a part to play in reducing food waste and looking after the planet.
 The time is now, and the answer is simple: love food, hate waste.